Ikuze/jenkins-dynamic-inventory/README.md

 It doesn't seem to be a very interesting plugin, since people usually don't need to run ansible in their jenkins slaves because they use jenkins to do so.

-Although it is an interesting way of collecting information or setting up the slaves, I will not invest more time in this plugin.
+Although it is an original way of collecting information or setting up the slaves, I will not invest more time in this plugin.
 Nevertheless I will try to fix the bugs if I find any of them.
+Please, if you find any bug, don't hesitate to report it.